kubernetes/minikube/site/content/en/docs/faq/_index.md

 minikube start --no-kubernetes
 ```

-Alternatively if you temporary don't want to use Kubernetes you could use pause and later unpause Kubernetes
+Alternatively, if you want to temporarily turn off Kubernetes, you can pause and later unpause Kubernetes
 ```
 minikube pause
 ```